mrd0x/secblog/src/pages/introduction-to-parent-child-process-evasion/index.md

 It seems that Defender blacklists `powershell.exe` as a direct child process.
 In pseudocode it's probably programmed something like this:

-`if WINWORD.exe spawns powershell.exe then Trojan`
+`if WINWORD.EXE spawns powershell.exe then Trojan`

 Clearly we don't fit the above description so we're good!